FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 **Field** – carries a specific business meaning (semantics) as described in FIX specifications or other protocol.
 A pointer to a field is a **fieldRef**.
 The data domain of a field is either a datatype or a code set.

 **Datatype** – the value space of a class of fields.
-For example, FIX tag=value encoding has about 20 datatypes.
+For example, the FIX Protocol has about 20 datatypes.

 **Code set** – a set of valid values of a field.
 They must all be of the same datatype.